-Discussions and preparation for this report began May 2019 in preparation for submission to the Commission by March 2020.
+Discussions and preparation for this report began May 2019, in preparation for submission to the Commission by March 2020.
 The college community was involved in the process.
-The Mid-Term Report draft was developed through each of the college departments and was shared with the college community for input and dialogue in October 2019.
+The Mid-Term Report draft was developed through each of the college departments and was shared with the college community in October 2019, for input and dialogue.
 Main authors of the report are:

-Section Main Authors Actionable Improvement Plans Vice Presidents Kocel, Simion, and Oducado; Director of Human Resources Rencelly Nelson and Director of the Learning Resources Center Jennifer Helieisar Recommendation 1 Director of Human Resources Rencelly Nelson Recommendation 2 Director of Information Technology Office Shaun Suliol Recommendation 3 Comptroller Roselle Togonon and President Joseph Daisy Recommendation 4 Vice President for Institutional Effectiveness and Quality Assurance Caroline Kocel Recommendation 5 Director of the Learning Resources Center Jennifer Helieisar Letter of Concern Vice President for Instructional Affairs/Accreditation Liaison Officer Karen Simion and President Joseph Daisy Data Trend Analysis Vice President for Institutional Effectiveness and Quality Assurance Caroline Kocel Quality Focus Essay Vice President for Enrollment Management and Student Services Joey Oducado and Vice President for Instructional Affairs/Accreditation Liaison Officer Karen Simion
+snege community in October 2017, for input and dialogue.
+Want additions of the report are.
+Section Main Author Actionable Improvement Plans Vice Presidents Kocel, Simion, and Oducado, Director of Human Resources, Rencelly Nelson, and Director of the LRC, Jennifer Helieisar Recommendation 1 Director of Human Resources, Rencelly Nelson Recommendation 2 Director of Information Technology Office, Shaun Suliol Recommendation 3 Comptroller, Roselle Togonon and President, Joseph Daisy Recommendation 4 Vice President for Institutional Effectiveness and Quality Assurance, Caroline Kocel Recommendation 5 Director of the Learning Resources Center (LRC), Jennifer Helieisar Letter of Concern Vice President for Instructional Affairs/ALO, Karen Simion and President, Joseph Daisy Data Trend Analysis Vice President for Institutional Effectiveness and Quality Assurance, Caroline Kocel Quality Focus Essay Vice President for Enrollment Management and Student Services, Joey Oducado and Vice President for Instructional Affairs, Karen Simion

-The draft report was presented to the Board of Regents for review and endorsement during their November 27, 2019 meeting.
+The draft report was presented to the Board of Regents for review and endorsement during their November 27, 2019, meeting.